jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### 1 Amount of tax for section RD 67(a)
 If section RD 67(a) applies, the amount of tax is determined by applying the relevant rate given by table 1 to each dollar of an employer’s superannuation contribution.
-Table 1RowESCT rate threshold amountTax rate1$0 – $16,800 0.1252$16,801 – $57,600 0.2103$57,601 upwards 0.330How to use this table:Find the range in the second column for the last dollar of the amount of salary or wages under section RD 69(1), and apply the relevant rate in the third column.
+Table 1RowESCT rate threshold amountTax rate1$0 – $16,800 0.1052$16,801 – $57,600 0.1753$57,601 – $84,0000.3004$84,001 upwards0.330How to use this table:Find the range in the second column for the last dollar of the amount of salary or wages under section RD 69(1), and apply the relevant rate in the third column.

 ### 2 Amount of tax for section RD 67(b)
 If section RD 67(b) applies, the amount of tax is determined by applying the rate of 0.33 to each dollar of an employer’s superannuation contribution.

 ### 3 Interest: general
 If clause 4 does not apply does not apply, the payment rate for a payment of resident passive income that consists of interest is set out in table 2.
-Table 2RowConditionsPayment rate1The payer of the interest has not been supplied with the tax file number of the person who is paid the interest.
-0.3802For a person who opens a new account after 31 March 2010 the payer of the interest—(a) has been supplied with the tax file number of the person; and(b)has not received a payment rate election from the person.0.3803For a person who chooses the payment rate of 0.380, the payer of the interest—(a) has been supplied with the tax file number of the person; and (b)has received a payment rate election from the person.0.3803BFor a person who chooses the payment rate of 0.390 before 1 April 2010, the payer of the interest—(a)has been supplied with the tax file number of the person; and(b)has received a payment rate election from the person.0.3804 For a person who chooses the payment rate of 0.330, the payer of the interest—(a)has been supplied with the tax file number of the person; and (b)has received a payment rate election from the person.0.3305For a person in relation to whom RWT is withheld at the payment rate of 0.195 before 1 April 2010, the payer of the interest—(a) has been supplied with the tax file number of the person; and (b)has not received a payment rate election from the person.0.2106 For a person who chooses the payment rate of 0.210, the payer of the interest—(a)has been supplied with the tax file number of the person; and (b)has received a payment rate election from the person.0.2107 For a person other than a trustee who chooses the payment rate of 0.125 and has a reasonable expectation at the time of the election that their income for the income year will be $14,000 or less, the payer of the interest—(a)has been supplied with the tax file number of the person; and (b) has received a payment rate election from the person.0.1258For a person—(a)who—(i)receives interest as a trustee of a testamentary trust to which section HC 37 applies; and(ii)chooses the payment rate of 0.125; and(b) in relation to whom, the payer of the interest—(i)has been supplied with the tax file number of the person; and(ii)has received a payment rate election from the person.0.125How to use this table Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
+Table 2RowConditionsPayment rate1The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.
+0.3302The payer of the interest—(a) has been supplied with the tax file number of a person who opens a new account after 31 March 2010 and who is paid the interest; and(b)has not received a payment rate election from the recipient of the interest:(c)is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994.0.3303The payer of the interest—(a) has been supplied with the tax file number of a person who is paid the interest; and (b)has received a payment rate election from the recipient of the interest––(i)before 1 October 2010, choosing the 0.390 or 0.380 payment rate, and the payer is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994:(ii)on or after 1 October 2010, choosing the 0.330 payment rate.0.3304 The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and (b)has received a payment rate election from the recipient of the interest––(i)before 1 October 2010, choosing the 0.330 payment rate, and the payer is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994:(ii)on or after 1 October 2010, choosing the 0.300 payment rate.0.3005The payer of the interest—(a) has been supplied with the tax file number of a person who has not opened a new account after 31 March 2010 and who is paid the interest; and (b)has not received a payment rate election from the recipient of the interest; and(c)is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994.0.1756 The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and (b)has received a payment rate election from the recipient of the interest––(i)before 1 October 2010, choosing the 0.195 or 0.210 payment rate, and the payer is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994:(ii)on or after 1 October 2010, choosing the 0.175 payment rate.0.1757 The payer of the interest—(a)has been supplied with the tax file number of a person, other than a trustee, who is paid the interest; and (b) has received a payment rate election from the recipient of the interest––(i)before 1 October 2010, choosing the 0.125 payment rate, and the payer is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994:(ii)on or after 1 October 2010, choosing the 0.105 payment rate; and(c)the recipient has a reasonable expectation at the time of the election that their income for the income year will be $14,000 or less.0.1058The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest as a trustee of a testamentary trust to which section HC 37 applies; and(b)has received a payment rate election from the recipient of the interest––(i)before 1 October 2010, choosing the 0.125 payment rate, and the payer of the interest is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994:(ii)on or after 1 October 2010, choosing the 0.105 payment rate.0.105How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.

 ### 4 Interest: most companies
 The payment rate for a payment of resident passive income that consists of interest is set out in table 3 if the recipient of the payment is a company that is not a trustee or a Maori authority.
 However, this restriction does not apply if the trustee is a portfolio investment entity.
-Table 3RowConditionsPayment rate1The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and(b)has not received a payment rate election from the recipient of the interest.0.332The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and(b)has received a payment rate election from the recipient of the interest, choosing the 0.33 payment rate.0.333The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and(b)either—(i)has received a payment rate election from the recipient of the interest, choosing the 0.38 payment rate; or(ii)has received a payment rate election from the recipient of the interest, choosing the 0.39 payment rate before 1 April 2010.0.384The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.0.38How to use this tableFind the applicable condition, in the second column, in order to find the relevant rate to apply, in the third column.
+Table 3RowConditionsPayment rate1The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and(b)has not received a payment rate election from the recipient of the interest.0.332The payer of the interest—(a)has been supplied with the tax file number of a person who is paid the interest; and(b)has received a payment rate election from the recipient of the interest, choosing the 0.33 payment rate.0.333The payer of the interest—(a)has been supplied with the tax file number of a person who is paid interest; and (b)has received a payment rate election from the recipient of the interest,––(i)on or after 1 October 2010, choosing the 0.33 payment rate:(ii)before 1 October 2010, choosing the 0.39 or 0.38 payment rate.0.334The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.0.33How to use this tableFind the applicable condition, in the second column, in order to find the relevant rate to apply, in the third column.

 ### 5 Dividends and replacement payments
 The payment rate for a payment of resident passive income that consists of a dividend, or a replacement payment under a share-lending arrangement, is 0.33.

 ### 6 Taxable Maori authority distributions
 The payment rate for a payment of resident passive income that consists of a taxable Maori authority distribution is set out in table 4.
-Row Conditions Payment rate 1The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.38 payment rate in row 2.0.1952The Maori authority:(a)makes a taxable Maori authority distribution that is more than $200; and(b)does not have a record of the tax file number of the member to whom the distribution is made.0.380
+Row Conditions Payment rate 1The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.38 payment rate in row 2.0.1952The Maori authority:(a)makes a taxable Maori authority distribution that is more than $200; and(b)does not have a record of the tax file number of the member to whom the distribution is made.0.33
 How to use this table Find the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.

 ### 7 Retirement scheme contributions
-The payment rate for an amount of a retirement scheme contribution made by a retirement scheme contributor for a person is set out in table 5.Table 5RowConditionsPayment rate1The person responsible for withholding RSCT—(a) has been notified under section 28C of the Tax Administration Act 1994 that 12.5 cents in the dollar is the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.1252The person is a non-resident and a distribution of no more than $200 is made to them by a retirement scheme contributor that is a Maori authority.0.1253The person responsible for withholding RSCT—(a)has been notified under section 28C of the Tax Administration Act 1994 that 21 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.2104The person responsible for withholding RSCT—(a) has been notified under section 28C of the Tax Administration Act 1994 that 33 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.3305When none of rows 1 to 4 apply.0.380How to use this tableFind the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
+The payment rate for an amount of a retirement scheme contribution made by a retirement scheme contributor for a person is set out in table 5.Table 5RowConditionsPayment rate1The person responsible for withholding RSCT—(a) has been notified under section 28C of the Tax Administration Act 1994 that 12.5 or 10.5 cents in the dollar is the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.1052 The person is a non-resident and a distribution of no more than $200 is made to them by a retirement scheme contributor that is a Maori authority.0.1053The person responsible for withholding RSCT—(a)has been notified under section 28C of the Tax Administration Act 1994 that 21 or 17.5 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.1754 The person responsible for withholding RSCT—(a) has been notified under section 28C of the Tax Administration Act 1994 that 33 or 30 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person.0.3005When none of rows 1 to 4 apply.0.330How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.

 ## Schedule 2 — Basic tax rates for PAYE income payments